-- Building Zone - This is a hands-on play area designed for ages 2-6.
-Children can build a tower or wall, drive a construction play truck, read an architecture book, exlpre a life-sized green house and more.
+- Building Zone: This is a hands-on play area designed for ages 2-6.
+Children can build a tower or wall, drive a construction play truck, read an architecture book, explore a life-sized greenhouse and more.

-- House & Home - The exhibt takes visitors on a tour of houses both familiar and surprising, through past and present, challenging our ideas about what it means to live at home in America.
+- House & Home: The exhibit takes visitors on a tour of houses both familiar and surprising, through past and present, challenging our ideas about what it means to live at home in America.

 Getting to the National Building Museum

 Address: 401 F Street NW Washington, DC.
 The museum is located just 4 blocks from the National Mall, across the street from the National Law Enforcement Officers Memorial.
 The closest Metro stations are Judiciary Square and Gallery Place/Chinatown.